 (This document is applicable to all those involved in responding to a classified flu pandemic or an infectious disease pandemic.
 Pandemic flu or Pandemic infectious diseases are different from ordinary flu or infectious diseases, as they occurs when a new flu virus or disease emerges into the population and spreads rapidly from person to person worldwide.
 As a new virus or disease it is unlikely that there would be immunity to it or that there would be a vaccine available.
-Public Health England ("PHE") advice forms the basis of this guidance.)
+UK Health Security Agencyadvice forms the basis of this guidance.)